ryanxete/trip.generator.app/README.md

 # trip.generator.app
 welcome to tripy!
-this is an application to generate random trips, with different destinations, methods of trasportaion, food categories and.
+this is an application to generate random trips, with different destinations, methods of trasportaion, food categories and hobbies throughout the trip.